 Canned foods, particularly food boxes at home, can easily accommodate bacterial build up that requires no air to grow and is not affected by cooking.
 This type of bacteria can cause botulism, an uncommon but quite deadly food poisoning.
 Young children may get botulism from eating honey due to their not fully developed digestive systems, not like older people, children are unable to counterbalance these naturally occurring bacteria in the digestive tract.

 Raw seafood, particularly those contaminated by red tide, may cause food poisoning.
 Some mushrooms, cherries, or other plants have natural toxins that are harmful to humans and should not be consumed; cassava and potato crops if not prepared correctly can produce harmful toxins.
 Poisonous mold can grow on badly preserved fruit, vegetables, beans, and nuts.
 Food poisoning caused by chemical substance is often a result of improper pesticide spray, negligence or by keeping food in unsanitary food boxes.

-Food contamination may include foods you may not regard as harmful, for example poultry meat or sea foods.
+Food contamination may include foods you may not regard as harmful, for example, poultry meat or seafoods.
 Processed fruits and vegetables are usually included in the list of potential sources of food poisoning.
 Contaminated food will normally give out normal smell and taste.
-Bacteria that cause food contamination can develop and spread on several types of food more quickly.
+Bacteria that cause food contamination can develop and spread over several types of food more quickly.